Seahawks tight end Greg Olsen makes ‘extraordinary recovery’ in returning to practice Wednesday

 “Next week is really the last shot for us to get a chance,’’ Carroll said of Taylor, who would undoubtedly need a few weeks of practice before he could play. “… The treatment that he went through does kind of culminate this week, so we’ll see what that means.
 I don’t mean to give you any hope at this point, other than we just got to wait and see.
 But it’s not too late, you know, fortunately, we might have some more games to play and we’d love to have him available.’’

-- Carroll said right tackle Brandon Shell would not practice Wednesday after he tweaked his already sprained ankle in Sunday’s game, but said the hope remains he can play Sunday.

-- Defensive tackle Bryan Mone has been activated off the COVID-19 reserve list.
+Defensive tackle Bryan Mone has been activated off the COVID-19 reserve list.
 He remains on Injured Reserve with an ankle injury suffered against Buffalo.

 Mone was placed on the COVID-19 list on Dec.
 5, but Carroll said he did not test positive, instead going on the list due to possible contacts.
-He is the only player Seattle has placed on the list this season.
+He is the only player the Seahawks have placed on the list this season.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.